oliviawestmacottssw/SSW.Rules.Content/rules/do-you-choose-the-best-method-of-authentication-for-your-situation/rule.md

 2. Social - Do you need to support <br>      [OAuth2](https://oauth.net/2/) or <br>      [OIDC](https://openid.net/connect/)?
 3. MFA - Do you need to support <br>      [MFA](https://en.wikipedia.org/wiki/Multi-factor_authentication)?
 4. Scope - Do you need to share the identity across multiple applications?
-5. Volume - Do you have an estimate for how many users you need to support?​
+5. Volume - Do you have an estimate for how many users you need to support?